-- A powerful or nearby external source (a vehicle ignition system or a lightning bolt, perhaps); - Another transmission on the same frequency (co-channel interference); - Another transmission "breaking through" from a nearby frequency (adjacent channel interference); - Background radio noise intruding because the required signal is too weak to exclude it.
+- A powerful or nearby external source. - Another transmission on the same frequency (co-channel interference). - Another transmission "Breaking Through" from a nearby frequency (adjacent channel interference). - Background radio noise intruding because the required signal is too weak to exclude it.

 In order to combat the problems caused by noise, GSM uses digital technology instead of analogue.
 By using digital signals, we can manipulate the data and include sophisticated error protection, detection and correction software.
 The overall result is that the signals passed across the GSM air interface can withstand more errors (that is, we can locate and correct more errors than current analogue systems).
-Due to this feature, the GSM air interface in harsh RF environments can produce a usable signal, where analogue systems would be unable [1].
+Due to this feature, the GSM air interface in harsh RF environments can produce a usable signal, where analogue systems would be unable[1].